 Since then Silicon has had over 200 shows showcasing thousands of works that somehow came from a computer.
 Sculpture, projections, videos, regular and not-so-regular prints you name it, if there was an artist involved and it had something to do with a computer we have shown it.

 In 1996 Rick and Michal decided it might be fun (?) to actually print the work ourselves and by begging and borrowing we managed to buy our first IRIS printer - the stuff of legends - which cost a little more than the building and Silicon Fine Art Prints was born.
 We were one of only a handful of digital printers in the country.

 In 1999 we opened another studio/gallery in DUMBO (Down Under the Manhattan/Brooklyn Bridge Overpass) - now a VERY trendy part of Brooklyn and had regular shows there for 3 years, finally closing in 2002 as another victim of the ravages to the art world of 9/11.

 As time went by digital cameras became common place and the line between digital and analogue became blurred.
 All of the work we showed until the very end, had a digital component even if that was only that it was printed digitally or at least some of it was.

-Fast forward 20 years and there are more hairdressers than galleries in Old City as it has slowly evolved to be one of the best (and most expensive) places to live in Philadelphia: three town homes in 1996 on Race Street that were priced at over $2 million are testament to that.
+Fast forward 20 years and there are more hairdressers than galleries in Old City as it has slowly evolved to be one of the best (and most expensive) places to live in Philadelphia: three town homes in 2004, a block away on Race Street, that were priced at over $2 million are testament to that.

-In June 2016 Rick De Coyte the founder, gallery director and master printmaker moved to Dubai and Silicon Gallery closed.
+In June 2016 Rick De Coyte the co-founder, gallery director and master printmaker moved to the United Arab Emirates and Silicon Gallery closed.
 A new story is being written by Rick at digitalprintmaker in Dubai